Open source auditing

-It even runs on systems like the Raspberry Pi, QNAPs and other storage devices.

-Lynis is flexible and easy to use.
-It is one of the few tools, in which installation is optional.
-Just copy it onto the system and give it a command like "audit system" to run the security scan.
-It is written in shell script and released as open source software (GPL).
-Software packages are available from our software repository.

-The page now reads: It even runs on systems like the Raspberry Pi, or QNAP storage devices.
+It even runs on systems like the Raspberry Pi, or QNAP storage devices.

 Lynis is flexible and easy to use.
 Installation is optional.
 Just copy it to a system, and use "./lynis audit system" to start the security scan.
 It is written in shell script and released as open source software (GPL).
 Software packages are available from our software repository.